-The Biefeld-Brown “vector”, or B-B vector, is a simple conceptual indicator in the Biefeld-Brown effect.
+The Biefeld-Brown “vectors”, or B-B vectors, are simple conceptual indicators in the Biefeld-Brown effect.

-It might also have a physical interpretation related to the inhomogeneous charge density distribution in the capacitor’s dielectric.
+They might also have a physical interpretation related to the inhomogeneous charge density distribution in the capacitor’s dielectric.
 They point in the same direction as electric dipole moment:

 These vectors inside the charged asymmetric capacitor always point in the direction from the negative to the positive plate.

 For example, an atom can be conceptualized as a spherical asymmetric capacitor:

 In the case of an atom of ordinary matter B-B vectors are said to be “down” (towards nucleus), indicating attractive gravity.